tr1bs/trbs.xyz/readme.md

 - make the add funcs into an omnifunc
 - make status toggle new item
 - add tags and finalize taxonomy
+- add check for data is none on logins